-Dear Dr. Ridd,
+Response to Reviewers

-We are glad that both reviewers were enthusiastic about the study we have presented.
-Reviewer 1 believed it to be a thorough analysis of the genetic interactions of the KRAS alleles that is timely and novel.
-Reviewer 2 noted that our findings are likely important for understanding KRAS-driven cancers.
-We believe the analysis has been enhanced by pursuing the insightful questions raised by both reviewers.
-Below, we have provided both a summary of our responses for each reviewer and a detailed response to each comment from the reviewers (annotated with the locations in the manuscript where the relevant changes were made).
+We are thankful to the reviewers for their enthusiasm about our study and for their thoughtful comments.
+We believe we have addressed their comments fully and that the manuscript has improved significantly as a result.
+Below, we have provided both a summary of our responses for each reviewer and a detailed response to each comment (annotated with the locations in the manuscript where the relevant changes were made).

 Summary